nileshsalunke09/Linux-Shell-Scripting/README.md

 Is there any difference making decision in Real life and with Computers?
 Well real life decision are quite complicated to all of us and computers even don't have that much power to understand our real life decisions.
-What computer know is 0 (zero) and 1 that is Yes or No. To make this idea clear, lets play some game (WOW!) with bc - Linux calculator program.
+What computer know is 0 (zero) and 1 that is Yes or No. To make this idea clear, lets checkout with bc - Linux calculator program.

 ### #bc